HomeBUSINESSWhich States Have Medical Bonds After MBBS? Complete List

 v.
 The original bachelor’s degree shall not be returned and the concerned university shall be made aware of the decision as well,

 vi.
-Registration in the Medical Council shall be cancelled.
+Registration in the Medical Council shall be canceled.

 Exceptions shall be made in the following cases: